ai-1st/aws-tools/README.md

 The following AWS tools are available in this module:

-- **awsDescribeInstances** - Get detailed information about EC2 instances including configuration, state, and pricing
+- **awsDescribeInstances** - Get detailed information about running EC2 instances including configuration, state, and pricing.
-- **awsGetCostAndUsage** - Retrieve AWS cost and usage data for analysis
+- **awsGetCostAndUsage** - Retrieve AWS cost and usage data for analysis.
 - **awsCloudWatchGetMetrics** - Retrieve CloudWatch metrics for any AWS service with flexible dimensions and time periods
 - **awsCostOptimizationHubListRecommendations** - Retrieve cost optimization recommendations from AWS Cost Optimization Hub